patonlab/wSterimol/README.md

 PRINT_CUTOFF = 5.0
 ```

 Most of these options are self-explanatory.
 We are using Mopac as the external program using the PM6-D3H4 level of theory to optimize geometries, for a molecule which has no charge and is closed-shell.
 The RMSD value is used to decide whether two conformers are distinct and the angle count is how the dihedral angles are searched.
-The Sterimol parameters will be computed using CPK atomic radii, and will be Boltzmann-average using the PM6-D3H4 energies at 298K.
+The Sterimol parameters will be computed using CPK atomic radii in this example (but Bondi should be preferred, see #Best Practices), and will be Boltzmann-average using the PM6-D3H4 energies at 298K.
 The full path of the program needs to match where this is installed on your machine: the locations shown are the defaults for OSX and Windows.
 These scripts can be commented using # symbols at the start of the line.

 Now it should be possible to load the structure file (again typing in the PyMol console)